julianlam/feps/fep/fe34/fep-fe34.md

 Authorization recommendations provided in this document still apply in such cases.

+## Reciprocal claims

+When the same-origin policy can not be used, a trusted relationship between objects can be established with reciprocal claims.
+Claims are considered reciprocal when one object specifies a claim that is accompanied by a reverse claim specified in another object.

+Example:

+- Any activity performed by an actor can be verified by retrieving it from the actor's outbox.

 ## Cross-origin relationships

-Relationships between objects with different origins are also possible.
-In that case, the same-origin policy can be bypassed, but the relationship MUST be confirmed by both origins.
+Relationships between objects with different origins are possible, but they MUST be confirmed with reciprocal claims made by both origins.
+In that case, the same-origin policy can be bypassed.

 Examples: